salekd/rpi-k3s/README.md

 This repository describes the installation of a 2-node Raspberry Pi Kubernetes cluster using **k3s** - Kubernetes distribution built for IoT & Edge computing.
 Kubernetes dashboard and **OpenFaaS** are deployed using **Arkade**.
 An OpenFaaS function to turn on an LED light is deployed in two replicas, one on each node, and is used to demonstrate load balancing in action.
+This is to show, in a tangible way, the power of distributed serverless architectures, ensuring high availability.

 https://medium.com/@alexellisuk/walk-through-install-kubernetes-to-your-raspberry-pi-in-15-minutes-84a8492dc95a